-Rebecca Kamen: Where Art and Science Intersect
+Rebecca Kamen: Creator of Fascinating Works at the Intersection of Art and Science

 Her love of art and scientific discovery goes back to childhood.
 "With awe and wonder, I spent much of my childhood investigating the world of elements with a simple chemistry set, and used that set to create elaborate science-fair projects," she recalls.
 This led to a deep curiosity about how to create "bridges between seemingly unrelated disciplines."

-Click here for more information
+Click here for more information.